Skip to main content

 Variable price (Arbeitspreis)Per-kWh charge that scales with consumptionct/kWh

 On a Nomos dynamic plan the variable price moves with EPEX spot prices every 15 minutes; the base price is steady.
-The two sections below break each down into its component layers.

 What’s inside the base price